 The parameters of shotgun design are gauge, choke, barrel length, and shell.
 These parameters interact, so their ultimate effect on performance can not be isolated.

 Gauge refers to the inside diameter of the barrel – the bore.
 Shotguns are normally smooth bore (not rifled).
-There are four common gauges, ranked from small to large: 20, 16, 12, 10, where the number refers to the weight, in fractions of a pound, of a solid lead ball with the diameter of the bore.
+There are four common gauges, ranked from small to large: 28, 20, 16, 12, 10, where the number refers to the weight, in fractions of a pound, of a solid lead ball with the diameter of the bore.
 Thus a 16 gauge bore ideally passes a lead ball weighing 1 ounce.
 Of course, shotguns do not ordinarily fire such projectiles; it is a metric inherited from cannon design.
-One shotgun bore size does use a caliber designation, the .410, which is a smaller gauge than 20 gauge.
+The smallest shotgun bore size does use a caliber designation, the .410, which is a smaller than 28 gauge.

 All other parameters held constant, a gross characterization of the practical effects of each next larger gauge are: the gun is 8 ounces heavier; the range is 5 additional yards; the shot string is shorter; a more powerful recoil (kick) is transmitted to the shooter’s shoulder.
 A 16 gauge shotgun has an effective range out to 50 yards.
 In the American market, the 16 gauge was mostly dropped from production in the 1970s, so that 12 and 20 gauge are by far the most available shotguns today.